 Early stage:

-Your bird may show few to no symptoms.
+Your bird might not have any symptoms, but possibly a few.
 This stage can last up to four weeks.

 Intermediate stage: